leberSmeaton/lcm/README.md

 ### **R11:** About this app <!--Description of your marketplace app (website), including:-->

-**Purpose:** To provide a platform for users to both purchase and sell interactive creative art experiences and kits.
+**Purpose:** To provide a platform where users can both purchase and sell interactive creative art experiences and kits.
+To provide a new resource for artists and creatives to generate income during lockdown.

-Customers have access to another level of artistic and performative enterprise from the artist by method of zoom class, google hangout comedy show, or collage cut-n-paste online session.
+Lockdown Creatives marketplace offers a centralised hub for artistic and creative kits, as well as a higher level of artistic and performative enterprise from the artist by method of zoom class, google hangout comedy show, or collage cut-n-paste online session.

+NB: Depending on product requirements, after payment Coordination of dates between buyer and seller are done independently of the app.<br/>

 **Functionality / features:**